mikhail-j/intel-msr-voltages/README.md

 ## Cleanup the previous build
 Run `make clean` to cleanup the previous build of the application.

+This is not required if `make` was successful (no errors during compilation).

 ## Testing Voltage Offsets
 By default, the application will try to read the voltage offsets from `/etc/intel-msr-voltages.conf` in millivolt (mV) units.